DakHak/aoc-wiki-exstension/README.md

 # aoc-wiki-extension
 Wiki search extension for the game Ashes of Creation.
 It provides an interface to https://ashesofcreation.wiki/ search functions.

-Press Ctrl+Shift+S to start searching.
+I like using this while watching the live streams.

 This started as a personal project but it seems stable enough for others to use.
 That said, this is very much an alpha version of the extension and I welcome contributions and bug reports.

+## Key things
+- Press Ctrl+Shift+S to start searching.
+- Ctrl+click a link to open it in new tab and not in the extension window.

 ## Installation
+** Awaiting Chrome webstore approval**
 The extension is currently awaiting approval in the Chrome Web Store.
 If you want to install the extension manually simply extract [wiki_extension.zip](wiki_extension.zip) then go to chrome://extensions and hit "Load Unpacked" (top left) and select folder.
 Enjoy.

 ## Contributions